history

 History

-One of these hiding churches was located on the second floor at the front of the building on Oudegracht 399.
-The altar was set up there and Catholics met there in secret to practice their faith.
+One of these clandestine churches was located on the first floor at the front of the building at Oudegracht 399.
+The altar was set up there, and Catholics gathered in secret to practice their faith.

-Later the Catholics obtained a permit to build a church in the property's garden that was hidden from the view of passersby.
-The building on Oudegracht 399 then served as the rectory.
+Later, the Catholics were granted permission to build a church in the garden of the building, hidden from the view of passers-by.
+The building at Oudegracht 399 then served as a rectory.

-In 1899, the hidden church was demolished and the present church was built next to the Hotel Museum Quarter property.
-This church has a rich history and, among other things, served as the church of Juinen in the television program of Van Kooten and De Bie, a well-known Dutch television program.
+In 1899, the clandestine church was demolished and the current church was built next to the Hotel Museumkwartier.
+This church has a rich history and has served as the church of Juinen in the television program by Van Kooten and De Bie, a well-known Dutch television program.

 Today, the building at Oudegracht 399 is a wonderful example of Utrecht's rich history.
-The building has had many functions and has always played an important role in the religious and cultural life of the city.
-It is a place where history comes alive and where visitors can enjoy the beautiful architecture and the stories that go with it.
+The building has served many purposes and has always played an important role in the religious and cultural life of the city.
+It is a place where history comes to life and where visitors can enjoy the beautiful architecture and the stories that go with it.

 St. Martin's church with rectory